PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 This tutorial builds and installs an Mbed Linux OS (MBL) image on a device.
 This image includes credentials to connect to your Pelion Device Management account, but does not include a user application (that is covered [in the Hello World tutorial](../getting-started/tutorial-user-application.html)).

+<span class="notes">Each release has its own branch, such as `mbl-os-0.5`.
+Throughout this guide, the release branch is referred to as `mbl-XXX`.
+Replace it with the name of the branch you're working with.</span>

 <!--I need to review the steps, but I'll do that after I understand them-->

 <span class="notes">**Note:** These instructions use the developer workflow and certificates as connectivity credentials.
 Do not use these credentials for production devices.</span>

-### Prerequisites
+## Prerequisites

 Please [make sure you have suitable hardware and all the required software](../reqs-setup/index.html).

-### Release branches

-Each release has its own branch, such as `mbl-os-0.5`.
-Throughout this guide, the release branch is referred to as `mbl-XXX`.
-Replace it with the name of the branch you're working with.

 ### Downloading Device Management developer credentials